 Both of which are of incredible use for the largely text-based SEM industry.
-For SEM, NLP can be used for tasks such as search term reports and keyword expansion tools, both of which leverage the technology to analyze search queries, detect associated keywords and then suggest related keywords.
-Other, more complex uses involve generating audiences based on search term content or QuanticMind’s use of NLP to come up with a baseline bid for long-tail keywords.
+For SEM, you can use NLP for tasks such as search term reports and keyword expansion tools.
+Both tasks leverage NLP technology to analyze search queries, detect associated keywords, and then suggest related keywords.
+Other, more complex uses of NLP involve generating audiences based on search term content or QuanticMind’s use of NLP to come up with a baseline bid for long-tail keywords.

 So How Does NLP Work? (we break it down)

 After that, we go to lemmatization, which means drilling down a word to its base form.
-Some words can vary from the root word, like geese and goose — lemmatization essentially tracks down the base word associated with all of those variations.
+Some words can vary from the root word, like geese and goose; lemmatization essentially tracks down the base word associated with all of those variations.

 Once we have moved past the grammar portion of this process, the NLP funnel moves into noun recognition, which splits the phrases, but uses nouns as segments to extract information.
-It works like this — say our NLP system has detected nouns like “EU” “Trump” “California” — our Named Entity Recognition algorithm (as it is technically called) would recognize that California and EU are geographical locations and that Trump is an American politician.
+It works like this: say our NLP system has detected nouns like “EU” “Trump” “California”.
+Our Named Entity Recognition algorithm (as it is technically called) recognizes that California and EU are geographical locations and that Trump is an American politician.

 The final step of the NLP funnel is coreference resolution, which aims to understand pronouns.
 While humans can determine through context to which noun the pronoun refers, it becomes trickier for a computer.

 Take, for example, the following headline from a major news publication: “Labor admits Brexit could lead UK to freefall.”
 A literal interpretation of this phrase is that the physical act of work (labor) has somehow gained consciousness and admits that were Brexit to occur, the entire physical United Kingdom would somehow be sucked into space and dropped off of earth’s gravity.
 Of course, through context and social understanding, we immediately know the real meaning of the phrase.
 But we only acquire that understanding through years of practice interpreting and reading between the lines.
-Only context gives the phrase the meaning it really has — that a political party admitted to a potential economic impact were the UK to sever from the EU.
+Only context gives the phrase the meaning it really has: that a political party admitted to a potential economic impact were the UK to sever from the EU.

-NLP also enables a new generation of search engines in which the user searches as he or she speaks, eliminating keywords and topics (this is already present in Apple’s Siri and Amazon’s Alexa).
-The potential of NLP not only looks to the future, but also to the past — once NLP is sufficiently powerful, researchers can use it to analyze all the text data acquired from past activities, thus creating a sort of backfill for all the unstructured data that we have accumulated.
+NLP also enables a new generation of search engines in which the user searches as they speak, eliminating keywords and topics (this is already present in Apple’s Siri and Amazon’s Alexa).
+The potential of NLP not only looks to the future, but also to the past.
+Once NLP is sufficiently powerful, researchers can use it to analyze all the text data acquired from past activities, thus creating a sort of backfill for all the unstructured data that we have accumulated.